Froude–Krylov force

-In fluid dynamics, the Froude–Krylov force—sometimes also called the Froude–Kriloff force—is a hydrodynamical force named after William Froude and Alexei Krylov.
+In fluid dynamics, the Froude–Krylov force, sometimes also called the Froude–Kriloff force, is a hydrodynamical force.
 The Froude–Krylov force is the force introduced by the unsteady pressure field generated by undisturbed waves.
 The Froude–Krylov force does, together with the diffraction force, make up the total non-viscous forces acting on a floating body in regular waves.
 The diffraction force is due to the floating body disturbing the waves.

+The concept is named after the work of William Froude in 1861 on ship stability, and after Aleksey Krylov who rigorously studied the phenomenon as the source of ship oscillations in the 1890s.

 Formulas

-The Froude–Krylov force can be calculated from:
+The Froude–Krylov force can be calculated from the surface integral: